danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 [^samuel2]: Samuel, "Some Studies in Machine Learning Using the Game of Checkers."

 [^issues]: For instance, the generalization here leads to inherent bias such as the privileging of white people in facial recognition technologies.
-See Buolamwini, "Response: Racial and Gender Bias in Amazon Recognition"; and Benjamin, "Are Robots Racist"; also Shakir Mohamed, Marie-Therese Png, William Isaac, “Decolonial AI: Decolonial Theory as Sociotechnical Foresight in Artificial Intelligence,” *Philosophy & Technology*, Springer, July 12, 2020. https://doi.org/10.1007/s13347-020-00405-8.
+See Buolamwini, "Response: Racial and Gender Bias in Amazon Recognition"; and Benjamin, "Are Robots Racist"; also Shakir Mohamed, Marie-Therese Png, William Isaac, “Decolonial AI: Decolonial Theory as Sociotechnical Foresight in Artificial Intelligence,” *Philosophy & Technology*, Springer, July 12, 2020, <https://doi.org/10.1007/s13347-020-00405-8>.

 [^tensor]: ml5.js is built on top of tensorflow.js, as mentioned previously.

 [^predict]: In asking this question, we reference Adrian Mackenzie's aforementioned essay "The Production of Prediction: What Does Machine Learning Want?" in *European Journal of Cultural Studies*.

-[^agre]: Philip E. Agre, "Toward a Critical Technical Practice: Lessons Learned in Trying to Reform AI," in Geoff Bowker, Les Gasser, Leigh Star, and Bill Turner, eds., *Bridging the Great Divide: Social Science, Technical Systems, and Cooperative Work* (New York: Erlbaum, 1997).
+[^agre]: Philip E. Agre, "Toward a Critical Technical Practice: Lessons Learned in Trying to Reform AI," in Geoffrey Bowker, Les Gasser, Leigh Star, and Bill Turner, eds., *Bridging the Great Divide: Social Science, Technical Systems, and Cooperative Work* (New York: Erlbaum, 1997).

 [^superficial]: Ruha Benjamin is urging engineers to consider historical and sociological issues in her keynote address ai ICLR 2020 (International Conference on Learning Representations), virtual conference, <https://iclr.cc/>.